Tips on How to Perform a DIY Home Energy Inspection

-Perhaps the best way to identify sources of energy-wasting problems in a home is with a professional home energy audit -- including such techniques as a blower-door test and thermographic inspection.
-Here, Erik Lindberg -- a home energy specialist with Enervision Inc. -- reviews one of the main areas included in such an audit: the furnace and heating system.
-And Paul Ryan, of DIY's Home Energy Savings, gives tips for some home-energy tests that homeowners may do themselves.
+Perhaps the best way to identify sources of energy-wasting problems in a home is with a professional home energy audit – including such techniques as a blower-door test and thermographic inspection.
+Here, Erik Lindberg – a home energy specialist with Enervision Inc. – reviews one of the main areas included in such an audit: the furnace and heating system.
+And find out how to perform your own home-energy tests.

 The Furnace Inspection